ciscoheat/sveltekit-superforms/README.md

 ## Feature list

 - Merging `PageData` and `ActionData` - Stop worrying about which one to use and how, just focus on your data structures.
-- Server-side data validation, with error output that can be used conveniently on the client.
+- Server-side data validation, with output that can be used directly on the client.
 - Auto-centering and auto-focusing on invalid form fields.
 - Tainted form detection, prevents the user from losing data if navigating away from an unsaved form.
-- Full support for progressive enhancement - No JS needed if you don't want to.
+- No JS needed as default, but full support for progressive enhancement.
-- Coerces the strings from `FormData` into correct types.
+- Automatically coerces the string data from `FormData` into correct types.
 - For advanced data structures, forget about the limitations of `FormData` - Send your forms as devalued JSON, transparently.
+- Generate default form values from validation schemas.
 - Client-side validators for direct feedback.
-- Generate default form values from validation schemas.
-- Proxy objects for handling data conversions to string and back again
+- Proxy objects for handling data conversions to string and back again.
-- Give feedback with auto-updating timers for long response times, based on [The 3 important limits](https://www.nngroup.com/articles/response-times-3-important-limits/).
+- Provide feedback unlike anything else with auto-updating timers for long response times, based on [The 3 important limits](https://www.nngroup.com/articles/response-times-3-important-limits/).
-- Even more care for the user: No form data loss by preventing error page rendering.
+- Even more care for the user: No form data loss by preventing error page rendering as default.
-- Hook into a number of events for full control over submitting, result, updates...
+- Hook into a number of events for full control over submitting, `ActionResult` and validation updates.
-- Customize whether to use `applyAction`, `invalidateAll`, `autoFocus`, `resetForm`, etc...
+- Complete customization with options like `applyAction`, `invalidateAll`, `autoFocus`, `resetForm`, etc...
 - Comes with a Super Form Debugging Svelte Component.
 - ...and probably a lot more!